Spoon making for fun (and profit?)

 Smooth the surface down with your knife then draw on the outline of your spoon as seen from above.
 Carve away the sides until your spoon matches the outline drawn.
 Don't try to carve the bowl shape, or profile the underside at all at this stage.

 Once you have carved down to match the outline you can work out exactly where profile of the spoon will fall in the side of the piece.
 Try to tilt the bowl at a slight angle relative to the handle and avoid having knots at any thin points, such as the bowl of the spoon, or where the handle joins the bowl.
-Draw the profile on with pencil, and again carve down
+Draw the profile on with pencil, and again carve down to the line.

 Your spoon should now look pretty much like a spoon, and just needs rounding off, and generally finishing.
 At this stage you want to get all the carving done bar hollowing the bowl itself.